furfurylic/chionographis/README.md

-This target reads all `.xml` files in `flora` directory and collects all of them into a new document `<flora>...</flora>`, then transforms it with XSLT stylesheet `flora/to-genera.xsl`, then finds all document fragemnts which matches XPath `/genera/genus`, and then finally writes all fragments into separated files in directory `flora-genera` as `XXX.xml`, where `XXX` is the `name` attribute of the document element of each document fragment.
+This target reads all `.xml` files in `flora` directory and collects all of them into a new document `<flora>...</flora>`, then transforms it with XSLT stylesheet `flora/to-genera.xsl`, then finds all document fragments which matches XPath `/genera/genus`, and then finally writes all fragments into separated files in directory `flora-genera` as `XXX.xml`, where `XXX` is the `name` attribute of the document element of each document fragment.

 For details, please consult the Users Guide.